Hay fever – all you need to know and what you can do

 Antihistamines for treating hay fever

-Antihistamines are available as tablets, nasal sprays and eye drops.
+Antihistamines come in many shapes and forms such as tablets, nasal sprays and eye drops.
 Antihistamines work by blocking the action of histamine.
 Histamine is a chemical messenger our bodies produce in response to what it sees as a threat.
 Our bodies react to the perceived threat with sneezing, runny nose and itchy, watery eyes.

 You may find that one particular antihistamine works better for you than others.
-Seek help from your GP or pharmacist to find an antihistamine that suits you.
+Seek help from your doctor or pharmacist to find an antihistamine that suits you.

 Corticosteroids for treating hay fever